uccps-samples/dancer-ex/README.md

 utccp stores these generated values in configuration files that only exist for your deployed application and not in your code anywhere.
 Each of them will be unique so initialize_secret(:a) will differ from initialize_secret(:b) but they will also be consistent, so any time your application uses them (even across reboots), you know they will be the same.

-TLDR: UTCCP can generate and expose environment variables to your application automatically.
+TLDR: UCCPS can generate and expose environment variables to your application automatically.
 Look at this quickstart for an example.

 ### Development mode
 When you develop your Dancer application in utccp, you can also enable the 'development' environment by updating the value in <code>index.pl</code> like so <code>set environment => 'development';</code>.